youyanggu/covid19_projections/about.md

 ## Who Are We

 covid19-projections.com is made by Youyang Gu, an independent data scientist.
+Youyang completed his Bachelor's and Master's degree at the Massachusetts Institute of Technology in Electrical Engineering & Computer Science.
+His expertise is in using machine learning to make accurate predictions.
 You can contact him [on Twitter](https://twitter.com/youyanggu) or by using the [Contact](/contact) page.

 ## Historical Performance